Water and Wastewater Treatment Projects >Roots Street Multi-Barrier Treatment Plant

 • 500 m³ treated water reservoir

-• Dedicated chlorine and chemical storage facilities
+• Chlorine and chemical storage

 • Booster pump configuration